matmoi/Roulette/README.md

 2. [testrpc](https://github.com/ethereumjs/testrpc) is an ethereum client for testing which simulate a local blockchain
 3. [truffle](https://github.com/ConsenSys/truffle) is a development framework to build and deploy dApp easily

 > On Windows 10+, I found out that it's actually quite more convenient to install those dependencies in the [Ubuntu Bash Shell](https://msdn.microsoft.com/en-us/commandline/wsl/about), avoiding all the struggle in particular for [testrpc](https://github.com/ethereumjs/testrpc/wiki/Installing-TestRPC-on-Windows).
-It won't prevent you from using the polished IDEs and tools you like on Windows (atom/vscode/sublime...), but commands for building and testing your dApp would have to run in the bash.
+It won't prevent you from using the polished IDEs and tools you like on Windows (atom/vscode/sublime...), but commands for building and testing your dApp would have to run under bash.

 For Debian/Ubuntu distributions, once npm is installed, simply use the following command to install testrpc and truffle
 ```
-npm run preinstall
+sudo npm run preinstall
 ```

 ## Smart contract